Before I get fully immersed into 2019, a quick and mostly visual glance back into 2018.

 We will see.
 I will continue to create, write and teach…everything else will follow.

-Martin has won numerous awards at international photography competitions.
-His work has been shown in exhibitions all over Europe.
+Martin has won numerous photography awards.
+His work has been shown in exhibitions in New York, London, Paris, Budapest, Bucharest, Dublin and Berlin.